Date(s): July 31-August 1, 2019

 - learn about the power of relationships in development and maintaining a Learning FIRST PLC 2.0 environment.

-- understand the role in relationships within classroom management, differentiation, and how both strategies lead to higher levels of learning.
+- understand the role of relationships within classroom management, differentiation, and how both strategies lead to higher levels of learning.

 - learn how to best support ALL students through a highly effective and systematic approach through collaborative systems of support via PLC 2.0.